Additional information storage

 Pros

 oEasy to backup or copy/move to another computer.
-The information is stored in an additional file with .rbdata extension in the same location as the music file (i.e. for "Track01.mp3", additional file will be named as "Track01.mp3.rbdata").
+The information is stored in an additional file with .rbdata extension in the same location as the music file (i.e., for "Track01.mp3", the additional file will be named as "Track01.mp3.rbdata").
 When storage is set to "File (subfolder)", all .rbdata files are stored in the .rbdata subfolder.

-oNo database is required and music files are not modified
+oNo database is required, and music files are not modified.

 Cons